Bob Harris (footballer)

-Robert Harris (born 28 August 1987) is a Scottish footballer who plays at semi-professional level as a left back.
+Robert Harris (born 28 August 1987) is a Scottish football player who plays at semi-professional level as a left back.

 Born in Glasgow, Harris started his career senior at Clyde.
-At Queen of the South he made over 100 first team appearances, including in the 2008 Scottish Cup Final, and scored in the UEFA Cup.
+At Queen of the South he made over 100 first team appearances, including in the 2008 Scottish Cup final, and scored in the UEFA Cup.
 He next moved to England playing for Blackpool and on loan at Rotherham United.
 He then joined Sheffield United, featuring in FA Cup and Football League Cup semi-finals as well as a divisional play-off semi final.
 He later featured in a small number of matches for Fleetwood Town on loan, Bristol Rovers and Telford United.

 Career

 Clyde

 Raised in the Croftfoot district of Glasgow, Harris began his youth career with Clyde, but moved to Rangers (the team he supported as a child) for a year, before returning to the Bully Wee's setup.

 Harris signed professional terms for Clyde at the start of the 2004–05 season, and made his senior début on the last day of the campaign, playing the full ninety minutes in a 1–1 draw against Ross County.
 He played more games the following season, including Clyde's 5–2 defeat (after extra-time) to Rangers in the Scottish League Cup, and won the penalty which gave Clyde the lead.

 Harris got an extended run in the team in the latter half of the 2006–07 season, due to injury to Neil McGregor.